Brian Folkerts: Pre-draft

-Prior to the 2012 NFL Draft, Folkerts was projected to be undrafted by NFLDraftScout.com.
+Prior to the 2012 NFL draft, Folkerts was projected to be undrafted by NFLDraftScout.com.
 He was rated as the fifty-first-best offensive guard in the draft.
 Folkerts was not invited to the 2012 NFL Scouting Combine in Indianapolis.

 Folkerts attended the Kansas State Pro Day workout on March 27.

 New Orleans Saints

 After going undrafted in the 2012 NFL Draft, Folkerts signed as an undrafted free agent with the New Orleans Saints of the National Football League (NFL).
 Folkerts was cut by the Saints on August 27.

 San Jose SaberCats

 Folkerts was signed by the San Jose SaberCats of the Arena Football League for the 2013 season.
 Folkerts played fullback for the SaberCats.
 He was placed on Other League Exempt status by the SaberCats on May 16, when he signed with the NFL's Carolina Panthers.

-Carolina Panthers
+Carolina Panthers (first stint)

 Folkerts survived the Panthers final cuts, and was placed on the active roster for Week 1 as a center.
-After the Panthers started the season 0-2, Folkerts was waived.
+After the Panthers started the season 0–2, Folkerts was waived.
 He was re-signed to Panthers' practice squad on September 21, 2013.
 On September 5, 2015, he was released by the Panthers with an injury settlement.